satheshkumarduplers/Laravel-docker-setup/README.md

-go to the laravelsetup folder path
+go to the Laravel-docker-setup folder path

+check if docker is installed in your system

 run composer commands run docker-compose run --rm composer-service install